 Database Connectivity Errors

 The most common problems encountered with a new JasperReports Server instance are database configuration problems.
-The connection may fail because the application server can't find the driver for the data source.
+If the connection fails, perhaps the application server cannot find the driver for the data source.
 For example, in a default installation of JasperReports Server, Tomcat looks for data source drivers in <js‑install>/apache-tomcat/lib.
-If the driver's in a different location, put a copy of the driver in this directory and restart Tomcat.
+If the driver is not there, put a copy of the driver in this directory and restart Tomcat.

 Testing the Database Connection

 The simplest database configuration problem is an incorrect user name or password.
-If you encounter database problems upon startup or login, check the user name and password by logging directly into your RDBMS as described below.
+If you encounter database problems upon startup or login, check the user name and password by logging directly into your RDBMS as described in the following sections.

-You can connect to your database using the database configuration settings in JasperReports Server.
-This validates the database hostname, port, username, and password.
+You can connect to your database using the database configuration settings that are found in JasperReports Server.
+This validates the database hostname, port, username, and password that are being used.

-If you're having trouble logging into JasperReports Server on the login page, check the existing users and passwords in the jasperserver.JIUser table.
+If you are having trouble logging into JasperReports Server on the login page, you can check the users and passwords that exist by viewing the contents of the jasperserver.JIUser table.